amaancrafter/OUD-algorithms-development-and-validation/README.md

 **Algorithm Definitions** can be found in accompanying files.

 ### Funding:
 This project was supported by the National Center for Advancing Translational Sciences (NCATS), National Institutes of Health, through Grant Award Number UL1TR002489 and the Duke Endowment through a pilot grant.
-SIR, SWM, TSC, PRC, and LTW were supported by a grant from the Centers for Disease Control and Prevention (R01CE003009).
+SIR, AIZ, SWM, TSC, PRC, and LTW were supported by a grant from the Centers for Disease Control and Prevention (R01CE003009).
 BWP and SIR were also supported through a grant funded by the National Institute for Drug Abuse (R21DA046048).